zephyrproject-rtos/zephyr/tests/kernel/context/README.txt

   - Called from a thread

 k_cpu_idle
+  - Tickless Kernel: CPU to be woken up by a kernel timer (k_timer)
+  - Non-tickless kernel:
-  - CPU to be woken up by tick timer.
+    CPU to be woken up by tick timer.
 Thus, after each call, the tick count should have advanced by one tick.

 irq_lock